vemacs/DistanceCalc/README.md

 Configuration
 -------------

-Be sure to edit the `config.yml` to be your spawn`s y-position.
-The Bukkit getSpawnLocation doesn`t do this properly.
+Be sure to edit the `config.yml` to be your spawn's y-position.
+The Bukkit `getSpawnLocation()` function doesn't do this properly.

 Commands
 --------